farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 Attack to harm the enemy.

-The <a id="_idTextAnchor012"></a>**attack** action is how you try to take out an opponent—whether you’re looking to kill a loathsome monster, or knock out an innocent guard who doesn’t know the truth about what he’s guarding.
+The **attack** action is how you try to take out an opponent—whether you’re looking to kill a loathsome monster, or knock out an innocent guard who doesn’t know the truth about what he’s guarding.
 An attack can be unloading with a machine gun, throwing a solid punch, or casting a baleful spell.

 Keep in mind whether or not harming your target is even possible.
 Not every attack is equal.
 You can’t just punch a kaiju and hope to hurt it.
 Determine whether the attack even has a chance of being successful before you start rolling the dice.
 A number of powerful beings may have specific weaknesses that need to be exploited, or some means of defense you must get through before you can even begin to hurt them.